 A few landmark cases in Florida have demonstrated the level of responsibility an animal owner can expect to be held to in the state’s courts.
 In the 1968 case Hughes v.
 Landers, a man and his daughter were driving on a public road when their car collided with a horse.
 The daughter was killed as a result, and the man sued the horse’s owner for negligence in failing to keep his horse properly penned.
 The courts agreed, finding that the owner’s fence was in disrepair, and that the gate had no hinges, only two rotted ropes, one of which was not tied at the time.
 The horse was able to escape the enclosure quite easily and wreak havoc on the roads.

 In a similar case in 1975, Prevatt v.
 Carter, a motorcyclist was injured when he hit a black cow while riding his bike at night.
 He was able to prove that the owner of the cow had been negligent, and did nothing to secure his cattle, even though he knew that the cows had escaped more than once from their grazing area through the shoddy fence he had constructed.
 In this case, the repeated escapes helped to establish that the owner was responsible for the accident—he knew of the potential risk and still did not take steps to prevent an accident.

 Animal owners need to ensure that their animals do not pose a threat to drivers.
 If you have been involved in a collision with a large animal, especially one that is owned by a farm or personal owner, you may be able to sue the owner for damages, including restitution for any injuries you may have incurred.
-To discuss your case, contact a car accident attorney at the Law Offices of David I Fuchs today.
+To discuss your case, contact a car accident attorney at David I. Fuchs, Injury & Accident Lawyers, P.A. today.